 While each of these processes is energy intensive, EAF production uses less energy and no virgin resources, so appears the more environmentally friendly option.
 However, this production method cannot be used for all steel production until scrap supply is able to keep up with demand.

 The increasing availability of scrap and moves to low- or zero-carbon steelmaking are set to improve these production processes’ overall environmental impact though.
 By constantly refining and improving the steel manufacturing process, increasingly using circular economy methods, the industry is moving closer to carbon-neutral steel.

 However, further refining the steel manufacturing process is just one step towards meeting carbon reduction targets.

 In construction, to deliver on these it is vital to use lifecycle assessments (LCA), to find the embodied carbon, or whole-life carbon, of a materials through each stage of its production, use and end-of-life.

 For structural steel, LCAs take into account carbon credentials during production, construction, use, end-of-life and beyond (through its recovery, reuse or recycling potential).
 Because steel is infinitely recyclable, its whole-life carbon is favourable for constructors.
-So while EAF-produced steel seems more environmentally-friendly, BOS-produced steel still contributes to net zero targets as its whole-life carbon drops significantly thanks to its reusability and recyclability.
+So while EAF-produced steel seems more environmentally friendly, BOS produced steel still contributes to net zero targets.
+This is because its whole-life carbon drops significantly thanks to its reusability and recyclability.